Dear Friends and Clients;

 COMPUTERS & PERIPHERAL EQUIPMENT ARE NO LONGER “LISTED PROPERTY” and are therefore not subject to the heightened substantiation requirements that used to apply to listed property.
 Still, keep a record of personal vs. business use.

-When a family member is deceased, Reed & Dailey Associates often files tax returns for the Estate of The Deceased Person.
-We work along with several attorneys in the area and we are glad to be of service in the most sensitive of times.
+WHEN A FAMILY MEMBER IS DECEASED Reed & Dailey Associates can file Estate Income Tax Returns (Form 1041) for the Estate of Deceased Persons.
+We work with several attorneys in the area and we are glad to be of service in the most sensitive of times.
 Please do not hesitate to call us for any questions, or for planning purposes to minimize future income taxes when a loved one passes.
+Please note that we cannot file PA Inheritance Tax Returns unless at the direction of an attorney.

-TOP TEN TAX TIDBITS: (1) Don’t forget to send 1099’s to non-employees paid $600 or more for the year by Jan.
+TOP TEN TAX TIDBITS: (1) Don’t forget to send 1099’s to Non-employees paid $600 or more for the year by Jan.
 31st.
-(2) The IRS does not allow “estimates” of Travel and Entertainment.
+(2) The IRS does not allow “estimates” of Mileage, Travel, and Meals.
 Keep actual mileage and hotel receipts at the time incurred.
-(3) The annual Gift Tax Exclusion is $14,400; (4) If you exceed the annual Gift Tax Exclusion you must report it on a Gift Tax Return, but no tax is due unless you gift over $5,400,000+ in your lifetime.
-(5) Gifts are not subject to Income Taxes.
-(6) Seek tax advice before you act, not after the fact.
-(7) IRA Required Minimum Distributions (RMD) can be taken from one account or from several accounts in a year.
+(3) Standard Mileage Rates 2018/2019: Business use $.54 ½ /$.58.
+Medical $.18/$.20.
+Charitable $.14/$.14 (4) The 2018-2019 annual Gift Tax Exclusion is $15,000; (5) If you exceed the annual Gift Tax Exclusion you must report it on a Gift Tax Return, but no tax is due unless you gift over $5,400,000+ in your lifetime.
+(6) Gifts are not subject to Federal Income Taxes.
+(7) Always seek tax advice before you act, not after the fact.
+(8) IRA Required Minimum Distributions (RMD) can be taken from one IRA account or from several IRA accounts in a year.
 It is your choice.
-(8) You might be able to claim Medical Expenses for a medically dependent relative, even if you do not claim them as a dependent.
 (9) Rollover mistakes cost taxpayers THOUSANDS OF DOLLARS each year.
 Call us first to avoid penalties and unnecessary taxes with proper planning.
 (10) We offer FREE INCOME TAX SERVICE to COMBAT ZONE military families.
+Please remember to support our Veterans in any way that you can.

-DO YOU NEED HELP WITH YOUR INVESTMENTS, IRA’S, ROLLOVERS, COLLEGE SAVINGS, OR LUMP SUM MONEY?
+DO YOU NEED HELP WITH YOUR INVESTMENTS: IRA’S, 401k ROLLOVERS, COLLEGE SAVINGS, ANNUITIES, TERM LIFE INSURANCE, OR LUMP SUMS OF MONEY?
 Donald Reed, Jr. and Matthew J. Dailey are Financial Advisers with Cetera Financial Specialists, LLC.
 If you need help with your financial and retirement planning goals and are a resident of PA, OH, or MD please call anytime.
 (These services are not affiliated with Reed & Dailey Associates, Inc.; Securities offered by Cetera Financial Specialists, LLC, member FINRA/SIPC; Branch Office 475 S. Buhl Farm Drive, Hermitage, PA 16148.
 Advisory services offered through Cetera Investment Advisers, LLC.
 Cetera is under separate ownership from any other named entity).

 APPOINTMENTS: Please call us ASAP for appointments.
 Should you wish to DROP-OFF your information, please don’t call ahead of time to DROP-OFF.
 Jot down questions- we will call you back.
 WE HAVE ALL TAX FORMS ON COMPUTER SOFTWARE (Federal, State, and Local) so don’t wait for those to come in the mail.